 Lisa Jacobs Raymond, Treasurer, Epsilon Epsilon, 1989

-Lisa Jacobs Raymond graduated in 1992 from Indiana University and treasured her time as an AEPhi at IU.
-She remains close with several her AEPhi sisters and is excited to reconnect with the national organization by serving as an AEPhi Foundation trustee and Treasurer of the Foundation.
+Lisa Jacobs Raymond graduated in 1992 from Indiana University and treasured her time as an AEPhi.
+She remains close with several of her AEPhi sisters and is excited to be connected with the national organization by serving as an AEPhi Foundation trustee and treasurer of the Foundation.

-Lisa has served as a leader, elected official, and advocate with a focus on under-resourced populations in the District of Columbia, with over 25 years of experience in the nonprofit and government sectors.
-She is currently a philanthropy consultant for MedStar Health – a not-for-profit healthcare organization.
+Lisa has served as a leader, elected official, and advocate with a focus on under-resourced populations in the District of Columbia, with nearly 30 years of experience in the nonprofit and local government sectors.
+She is currently a fundraising consultant for nonprofits, a board member of Planned Parenthood of Metro Washington, DC, and an active supporter of numerous DC-based organizations.
 Lisa earned a Master of Public Administration from Columbia University’s School of International and Public Affairs and a B.A. in psychology from Indiana University.
-She lives in Washington, DC with her husband and two children.
+She lives in Washington, DC with her husband Josh and rescue pitbull, Jojo, and has two children in college: Lucy (College of Charleston) and Henry (Colorado State University).

 Lauren Shapiro Ford, Trustee, Phi Sigma 1990